+We count on our culture of responsibility and integrity to ever better serve the interest of our clients.
 We have embraced the highest standards of integrity in everything we say and do.
 We are committed to creating added value for our clients, shareholders, and employees by always doing more than just what is necessary.
 We communicate openly and honestly; we invite and appreciate challenging views aimed at generating better ideas and reaching more appropriate and balanced decisions.